lemlac/mulem/docs/reference.md

 print("{x}")   -- still 1
 ```

+#### Rebinding (`let`)

 Since using `=` on a mutable variable mutates it, there's no way to create an immutable variable with the same name until you go out of scope.
-In other languages, you can say `var _ = _` to declare a new variable in scope, but Mu abandoned this pattern for the simpler `_ = _` one.
-In order to redeclare a immutable variable after it's been declared as mutable, you should use `let _`.
+In other languages, you can say `let _ = _` to declare a new variable in scope, but Mu abandoned this pattern for the simpler `_ = _` one.
+In order to create a fresh binding to any variable name, you can use the pattern `let _`.
 Note that there's no equals sign after the variable name.
 This is to distinguish it from the `let _ = _ then` pattern.
 (See [Inline Binding](#Inline-Binding).)
-This will release the name within the current scope, allowing you to redeclare it without affecting the original variable.
+This is the same as declaring a new variable in scope, allowing you to shadow it without affecting the original variable.
 Once you exit the scope, the original variable is accessible again as normal.
-You can also use commas to redeclare multiple variables like `let a, b, c`.
-The variable name does not have to be already defined.
+You can also use commas to declare multiple variables at once like `let a, b, c`.
+The variable names do not have to be already defined.

 ```mu
 mu x = 0